They're Still Drawing Crazy-Looking Districts. Can't it Be Stopped?

 Schwarzenegger launched a "Terminate Redistricting" crowd-funding group that he’ll match dollar for dollar — and rallied conservatives to sign an amicus brief urging the Supreme Court to take a stand against redistricting last week.
 He said state legislature-run redistricting pushes politicians to extremes by packing districts full of likeminded voters where their only opponents are primary challengers, and decreases competition by protecting incumbents.

-Li said the sheer number of Republicans like Schwarzenegger speaking out against partisan gerrymandering, including Sen. John McCain, and Ohio Gov. John Kasich, represents a "sea change."
+Li said the sheer number of Republicans like Schwarzenegger speaking out against partisan gerrymandering, including Sen. John McCain of Arizona and Gov. John Kasich of Ohio, represents a "sea change."

 “It’s a sign that a lot of people recognize in the ways they didn’t in 2004 the harms of partisan gerrymandering on democracy,” he said.

-The Brennan Center for Justice has estimated that Republicans hold 16-17 seats thanks to partisan gerrymandering in the 26 states that account for 85 percent of congressional districts.
+The Brennan Center for Justice has estimated that Republicans hold 16 to 17 seats in the current Congress thanks to partisan gerrymandering in the 26 states that account for 85 percent of congressional districts.

 Both Parties Love Gerrymandering (When They're Doing It)

-Before North Carolina Democratic State Sen. Terry Van Duyn ran for office, she lobbied against gerrymandering only to find out that her predecessor, State Sen. Martin Nesbitt, a fellow Democrat, wasn’t so opposed when his party was drawing the maps.
+Before state Sen. Terry Van Duyn, a Democrat, ran for office in North Carolina she lobbied against gerrymandering only to find out that her predecessor, Martin Nesbitt, a fellow Democrat, wasn’t so opposed when his party was drawing the maps.

-"I would go to Raleigh every year and ask him to support non-partisan redistricting, she told NBC News in an interview at her home in Asheville.
+"I would go to Raleigh every year and ask him to support nonpartisan redistricting," she said in an interview at her home in Asheville.
 "He would just lean back in his chair and say, 'Terry, Democrats draw great districts.'"

-Before North Carolina’s Republicans were getting sued for gerrymandering, the state's Democrats were getting sued for gerrymandering, with Republicans the party that was rallying for redistricting reform.
+Before North Carolina’s Republicans were being sued for gerrymandering, the state's Democrats were being sued for gerrymandering, with Republicans rallying for redistricting reform.
 Nationwide, one of the biggest barriers to reform is that politicians in both parties enjoy the incumbent-protection that safe districts offer.

-In Asheville, partisan redistricting’s effects are not lost on voters — this November, there will be a gerrymandering 5k run along one of the more disorienting district lines — and the city’s Democratic Mayor Esther Manheimer said Trump’s election sent the city’s progressive voters into a "panic" and mobilized them against gerrymandering.
+In Asheville, partisan redistricting’s effects are not lost on voters — this November, there will be a gerrymandering 5k run along one of the more disorienting district lines — and the city’s mayor, Esther Manheimer, a Democrat, said President Donald Trump’s election sent the city’s progressive voters into a "panic" and mobilized them against gerrymandering.

-"It’s created an army of volunteers who didn’t exist before," she told NBC News in an interview in her office at City Hall.
+"It’s created an army of volunteers who didn’t exist before," Manheimer said in an interview in her City Hall office.
 “But can they be organized to win the war?
 That’s another question."